AthanasiosPetsanis/LFG/README.md

        - Texture: The texture of the landscape (random by default or you can select a texture from the dropdown menu)
        - Create Landscape button: Generates the landscape with the above properties
        - Load Landscape button: Loads the selected landscape from the dropdown menu on the right of the button (these are real landscapes scanned with UAVs)

+     This is the easy way for creating a landscape.
+Of course, you could use the A.N.T.Landscape addon however you want and/or do some easy sculpting on Blender (for example to add bigger hills)
   2) Pile Generation:
        - Radius: The radius of the cone-pile
        - Depth: The depth of the cone-pile